-What method of contraception's best for me?
+What method of contraception is best for me?

 These days young people want contraception to be safe and as natural as possible.
 But how realistic is this expectation?
 What choices are available?